mateduard/guitar-vampire/deployment/docs/jenkins_instructions.md

     Name: k8s_kaniko_agent
     Labels: anything/empty     (doesn't matter as the calling the agent by label is deprecated. the new call uses agent's name)
     Upload the code from the file `jenkins_k8s_pod_template_worker.yaml` to the Raw YAML field.
+    In case worker image is not available anymore, build and push `Dockerfile-jenkins-main-worker` from the current directory.

 + Manage Jenkins -> Security -> TCP port for inbound agents: Fixed 50000
 + Note: Port 50000:50000 on jenkins-service to be opened! (already in manifest but worths mentioning)